 Table 1: Forecasting results (no perturbation)

 Forecast length H ∈ {48, 96, 144, 192}, lookback T = 2H.
-Bold = best, second best.
+Best in red, second best in blue.

 Dataset H FTS (MAE / MSE) TS (MAE / MSE) Koopa PatchTST TSMixer DLinear NSTformer LightTS Autoformer